SkafteNicki/ku_devops/experiment_tracking/README.md

         As you hopefully can see, we get the exact python version, git commit, command used etc. to run the experiment, which should make it completely reproducible!

-5. The `wandb_script.py` already support using different models by passing them in as a argument when running the script
+5. The `wandb_script.py` already supports using different models by passing them in as an argument when running the script

     ```bash
     python wandb_script.py --model LogisticRegression